dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 #### Google Workspace Migration ####
-Migration of legacy DNS, website, documents, and email to a new GWS tenant for a Port Charlotte, FL based organization with $140M of assets.
+Migration of legacy DNS, website, documents, and email to a new GWS tenant for a Port Charlotte, FL based HOA organization with $140M of assets.

 #### New Construction IT Infrastructure Buildout Sarasota ####
 Design, install, configure, and manage a complete IT buildout for a nationally recognized private-equity